Rusty Wallace: Other racing

 On April 1, 2015, Wallace tested a Stadium Super Truck owned by former NASCAR driver Robby Gordon, and the following day, he announced he would race in the series' X Games round in Austin.
 After finishing last in his heat race, he was relegated to the last-chance qualifier.
 During the LCQ, Wallace rolled his truck, but continued running; he finished sixth in the event but failed to qualify for the feature.

 In 2016, Wallace competed in the Ferrari Finali Mondiali at Daytona.
 Driving for "Ferrari of Houston", Wallace finished tenth overall and third in the Professional, North America class.

 Broadcast career

 On January 25, 2006, it was announced that Wallace would cover auto racing events for ESPN and ABC.
 Despite Wallace's lack of open-wheel racing experience, his assignments began with the IndyCar Series and included the Indianapolis 500 (in a perhaps forgivable lapse, he described a thrilling battle on the last lap as "The most exciting Daytona 500 ever!").
 He joined the NASCAR broadcasting team for both networks when they started coverage of the sport in 2007.
 He signed a six-year deal with ESPN in 2006.
 He returned to commentate for the 2007 Indianapolis 500 won by Dario Franchitti.
 He co-hosted NASCAR Angels with Shannon Wiseman.
-Wallace worked with ESPN from 2007–2014 until their contract with NASCAR expired.
+Wallace worked with ESPN from 2007 to 2014 until their contract with NASCAR expired.

 Since the 2015 Daytona 500, Wallace has worked with Motor Racing Network as a booth announcer.